minmin-intel/GenAIExamples/BusinessSafetyClassifier/README.md

     cd workspace/GenAIExamples/BusinessSafetyClassifier
     bash run_annotation.sh
     ```
-After the script is successfully completed, you will get three csv files with LLM annotations: 1) the whole dataset, 2) randomly sampled training set, 3) test set that is exclusive of the training set.
+After the script is successfully completed, you will get three csv files with LLM annotations: 1) the whole dataset, 2) a randomly sampled training set, 3) a test set that is exclusive of the training set.
 Note: by default, the test set size is 300.
 If you want to change the test set size, you can change the `TESTSIZE` variable in the `run_annotation.sh` script.

-For the Patronus EnterprisePII dataset, we also enabled calculation of annotation accuracy.
+For the Patronus EnterprisePII dataset, we also enabled calculation of annotation accuracy with respect to the golden labels in the dataset.
 You should see metrics printed out that are similar to the ones listed below.
 Since there is randomness in LLM generation, you may not see exactly the same numbers.
 Randomness is introduced as to allow for re-generation of annotations if the annotation failed in the first round.

 | Metric    | Value |